skip to content

 Birth, death, marriage and change of name certificates

-Replacement certificates can be ordered from the Registry of Births, Deaths and Marriages online or by telephone 131 882.
+Replacement certificates can be ordered from the Registry of Births, Deaths and Marriages online or by calling 131 882.

 Medicare cards